 The study is comprised of two parts: (i) an accelerated dose-escalation part to assess the safety and tolerability of intratumorally injected AGI-134 as a monotherapy, as well as to determine the maximum tolerated dose and the recommended dose for part 2 of the study and (ii) a dose expansion part at the recommended dose, designed to assess the safety, tolerability and anti-tumor activity of AGI-134 as a monotherapy in a basket cohort of multiple solid tumor types.
 The first part of the study was completed in September 2019, with AGI-134 being found to be safe and well tolerated, with no serious drug-related adverse events or dose-limiting toxicities reported.
 The maximal tolerated dose was not reached and the recommended dose for the second part of the study was determined.
 We commenced the second part of the study in September 2019.
 Due to clinical operating issues associated with the COVID-19 pandemic, in April 2020, the clinical trial was temporarily suspended.
 In August 2020, we renewed study enrollment, and in January 2022, we completed enrollment.
-Initial proof-of-mechanism of action and efficacy results are expected in the second half of 2022.
+In December 2022, we announced results from the study.
+The study met its primary endpoint of AGI-134's safety and tolerability.
+Generation of an immune response and markers of clinical efficacy were assessed as secondary endpoints.
+Most patients analyzed showed an increase in Alpha-Gal antibodies, indicating increased overall immune activity.
+Additionally, increases in antigen presenting cells (APCs) were observed in most tissue samples analyzed, and T cell and macrophage tumor infiltration was seen in approximately one-third of evaluable patients' injected tumors, and in approximately half of evaluable patients' uninjected lesions.
+Radiological assessments found that 29 percent of patients in the trial achieved best overall response of stable disease.
+We plan to seek publication of our data at a medical congress in 2023, and in consultation with our scientific advisory board, we will determine the next steps for the program in the first half of 2023.